-The Partnership has available a \$ Account and outstanding borrowings at Decer' investments.
-The line of credit with a bank from which there were no outstanding borrowings at December 31, 20XX.
-The line of credit is collateralized by investments.
-The amount of the line of credit is the lesser of \(\infty \) of the net assets at the end of the year or % of the assets of the two investments.
+The Partnership has available a \$ line of credit with a bank from which there were no outstanding borrowings at December 31, 20XX.
+The line of credit is collateralized by of its investments.
+The amount of the line of cre redit is the lesser of% of the net assets at the end of the year or% of the assets of the two inves stments.
 Borrowings bear interest at the bank's prime rate.
-Interest expense was \$ for the year ended December 31, 20XX.
+Interest expense was \$ for the ye ear ended December 31, 20XX.

 The Partnership Agreement provides for management fees payable to the General Partner at a rate of .25% of the net asset value of the Limited Partners' capital at the (beginning, end, other) of each quarter (1% per annum).
-The accompanying statement of assets and liabilities includes unpaid fees of in accrued expenses.
+The accompanying statement of assets and liabilities includes unpaid fees of \$\\\\\\ in accrued expenses.